 - As developments are put forward, there is a gradual loss of green space particularly along the North Deeside Road (NDR) corridor.
 We want to preserve as much as we can of the green space which acts as a break between our three communities to maintain the feeling of individuality of our communities.
 See also section 5 ‘Natural Environment’.
 The Community Council will make sure representations to preserve the green space are put forward for the next Local Development Plan.

-- There is growing pressure to use the Deeside Way as an avenue for development and we wish to ensure that this well used and enjoyed path is not damaged or access restricted by requests from developers to use it.
+- There has been pressure to use the Deeside Way as an avenue for development and we wish to ensure that this well-used and enjoyed path is not damaged or access restricted by requests from developers to use it.
 Following representations from the CC and the community, ACC has recently introduced formal restrictions on all vehicle movements on the Deeside Way apart from Council and statutory utility vehicles and essential access by existing householders for property maintenance.

 6. The CC rarely intervenes in domestic planning applications unless we are aware that a proposal is causing widespread concern to neighbours.
 If it is inappropriate in scale or will affect light or safe traffic movement (for example), this usually becomes obvious on first review and we may make a comment to the ACC planner involved.
 A formal objection from the CC forces the application to be referred to the ACC Planning Development Management Committee.